 • where the child attends school (including home school or distance education program) during any part of the session

-• where the session of care is provided by an approved FDC child care service to a child who is a FTB child or regular care child of an FDC educator, or their partner, and the session occurs on a day the FDC educator provides care at an FDC service, unless one of the circumstances outlined in the CCSMinRules section 8 apply
+• where the session of care is provided by an approved FDC child care service to a child who is a FTB child or regular care child of an FDC educator, or their partner, and the session occurs on a day the FDC educator provides care at an FDC service, unless one of the following circumstances apply

 • where the session of care is provided by an approved IHC child care service to a child who is a FTB child or regular care child of an IHC educator, or their partner, and the session occurs on a day the IHC educator provides care at an IHC service

-• where the session of care is provided to children who are in relationships with an FDC or IHC educator of the FDC or IHC service, or their partner, outlined in the CCSMinRules section 8
+• where the session of care is provided to children who have one of the following relationships with an FDC or IHC educator of the FDC or IHC service, or their partner

 • where the session of care provided breaches the condition for continued approval in relation to the number of children who can be cared for by an IHC educator.